darktable-org/dtdocs/content/guides-tutorials/monochrome.md

 1. Map the color channels from the sensor into a single monochrome channel.
 Different types of monochrome photographic film have different levels of sensitivity to various wavelengths of light, and this can be simulated by giving the three color channels different weightings when combining them together into a single monochrome channel.
 The [_color calibration_](../module-reference/processing-modules/color-calibration.md) module allows the three channels to be mixed into a grey channel by varying amounts, and it includes a number of presets that are designed to emulate the characteristics of some well-known types of photographic film.

 2. Apply a luminosity saturation curve.
-As a piece of photographic film is exposed to more intense light, its repsonse will fall off as the silver emulsion becomes saturated.
+As a piece of photographic film is exposed to more intense light, its response will fall off as the silver emulsion becomes saturated.
 This saturation curve is simulated by the [_filmic rgb_](../module-reference/processing-modules/filmic-rgb.md) module.

 3. Developing a monochrome film in the darkroom traditionally involves "dodging and burning" to control the level of exposure across different parts of the image.
 This can be emulated in darktable by using either the [_exposure_](../module-reference/processing-modules/exposure.md) module with manually created [masks](../darkroom/masking-and-blending/overview.md), or by using the [_tone equalizer_](../module-reference/processing-modules/tone-equalizer.md) module, which will automatically generate a mask for you using a guided filter.